sandyjmacdonald/dots_for_microarrays/README.md

 do_clusters_plot(experiment, show=True, image=False, html_file='clustersplot.html')
 ```

 As you'll see, they all take an experiment instance and have a number of other optional arguments.
 The `show=False/True` argument determines whether the plot is shown in your browser after it is
 generated, with the default being false.
 The `image=False/True` argument determines whether a PNG
 format image of the plot is created in addition to the HTML version.
 Lastly, the `html_file='boxplot.html'`
 allows you to specify a custom filename for your HTML plot (this is also used for the image filename).

+As of version 0.2.0, the box plot outliers are limited to a total of 250,000 glyphs across all of the
+samples.
+Also, the heatmaps are limited to 2,500 rows, by tuning the fold change cutoff until there are
+less than 2,500 rows left.
+These limitations help to prevent strange behaviour when Bokeh deals with a
+really large number of glyphs.

 All of the plots, with the exception of the clusters plot, use Bokeh's nifty hover function to show
 you information about the points on the plots, e.g. gene name, normalised expression values, etc.

 The `do_volcanoplot` function takes an additional argument (a tuple) that specifies the pair of groups
 to plot on the volcano plot, for example:

 ```python